imusify/smart-contract-incentify/README.md

 ![screen shot 2017-09-20 at 17 15 01](https://user-images.githubusercontent.com/28622235/30651920-4f74f3b2-9e27-11e7-8a85-c0e030ec82aa.png)

-and purchase music for personal or commercial user
+and purchase music for personal or commercial use

 ![screen shot 2017-11-13 at 09 22 58](https://user-images.githubusercontent.com/28622235/32715889-49f7a20c-c854-11e7-962e-8a5a405efd30.png)